Sleep hygiene: Special populations

 Sleep hygiene is a central component of cognitive behavioral therapy for insomnia.
 Specific sleep disorders may require other or additional treatment approaches, and continuing difficulties with sleep may require additional assistance from healthcare providers.

 College students are at risk of engaging in poor sleep hygiene and also of being unaware of the resulting effects of sleep deprivation.
 Because of irregular weekly schedules and the campus environment, college students may be likely to have variable sleep-wake schedules across the week, take naps, drink caffeine or alcohol near bedtime, and sleep in disruptive sleeping environments.
 Because of this, researchers recommend sleep hygiene education on college campuses.
 Harvard University, for example, requires all incoming first-year undergraduates to take a short online course on the subject before the fall semester begins.

 Similarly, shift workers have difficulty maintaining a healthy sleep-wake schedule due to night or irregular work hours.
 Shift workers need to be strategic about napping and drinking caffeine, as these practices may be necessary for work productivity and safety, but should be timed carefully.
 Because shift workers may need to sleep while other individuals are awake, additional sleeping environment changes should include reducing disturbances by turning off phones and posting signs on bedroom doors to inform others when they are sleeping.

+Additionally, Socioeconomic status (SES) often determines access to care leading to a downward trajectory in health.
+Those with lower SES have limited access to quality living conditions.
+Economic status can contribute to tremendous stress.
+Sleep is the primary mechanism in biological and psychosocial stressors that can help one recover from moderate stress.
+However, the stress level will affect the brain by disrupting the circadian cycle, meaning that more stress will lead to more sleep disturbances.
+The data points to an inverse relationship: lower SES will result in insufficient sleep and a decline in sleep quality compared to high SES.
+Light and noise will significantly impact one's sleeping patterns.
+Exposure to light will disrupt the body's natural circadian rhythm.
+In low SES populations, irregular and long work hours may force an individual to attempt to sleep during the day.
+This will significantly disrupt the physiological benefits that come from sleep.
+Additionally, urban neighborhoods will likely have greater night noise, crime, and violence.
+In these neighborhoods, the body will be in a constant state of survival, releasing cortisol and adrenaline, which interfere with sleep.

 Due to symptoms of low mood and energy, individuals with depression may be likely to have behaviors that are counter to good sleep hygiene, such as taking naps during the day, consuming alcohol near bedtime, and consuming large amounts of caffeine during the day.
 In addition to sleep hygiene education, bright light therapy can be a useful treatment for individuals with depression and circadian rhythm disturbances.
 Not only can morning bright light therapy help establish a better sleep-wake schedule, but it also has been shown to be effective for treating depression directly, especially when related to seasonal affective disorder.